The "easiest" way to change

 Pick the thought or feeling I think is a psr.
 Optional: A useful guide: The Database of Psr’s

-I ask you for help in choosing.
+I ask you for help in choosing what to eat.

 Classify my emotional response to the psr using three simple classes:

-“good me” for feelings that are positive (pleasure) or for feelings that I imagine will solve things fast (anger always comes with the fantasy that I can shake up the environment into going my way),
+“good me” for feelings that are positive (pleasure) or for feelings that I imagine will solve things fast and result in a positive feeling.
+For example: anger always comes with the fantasy that I can shake up the environment or shake up even my own mind into changing from not going my way to going my way.
+Thus, the feeling this fantasy triggers is good.
+Thus, “good me, I’m angry”.

 “poor me” for fear and for feeling sorry for myself.